stevefalco/cyc1000_pidp-11_shim/README.md

 You can only install J1 (FTDI-Friend) or J12 (RS232 PMOD), not both, to avoid conflicts driving the RX1 signal.
 In the photos above I installed the FTDI-Friend.

 I also designed a housing, suitable for 3D printing, to fit over the modules, since they are of different heights, and they extend through the back panel of the PiDP-11.
-The housing assumes that you will be using an FTDI Friend rather than an RS232 PMOD.
+The housing named "cover_ftdi_friend.stl" assumes that you will be using an FTDI Friend rather than an RS232 PMOD.
 I removed the female connector from the FTDI Friend, and added a right-angle header, so it could directly solder into the shim.
 You will have to modify the housing if you do anything different.
 You will find the FreeCAD design file and STL in the housing directory.
 Here is a photo:

 <img src="photos/cover.jpg" >

+There is also a housing named "cover_rs232.stl" which can be used with an RS-232 Digilent PMOD in place of the FTDI friend, if you prefer that interface.

 A few last details.
 I am using an external power supply rather than powering the unit over USB.
 While the CYC1000 allows simultaneous USB and external power - it automatically chooses the higher voltage - I didn't want that, so I modified a bulkhead cable by grinding off the rubber shell at the male end, then cutting the red (+5 volt) connection, and applying epoxy for mechanical strength.
 Here is a photo of the modified cable: